wyrzyk/java-api-design-checklist/CHECKLIST.md

 **Rationale:**

-[Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/).
+[Consistency].
 This is a long-established Java convention.

 ### 2.2.3. **Capitalize** only the first letter of acronyms

 **Rationale:**

-[Consistency](https://theamiableapi.com/2011/09/14/api-design-best-practice-consistency/).
+[Consistency].
 PascalCasing is the Java capitalization convention for type names and acronyms should be considered words, not individual letters.
 This way of capitalizing acronyms is widely used in SDK type names like [AclEntry](http://download.oracle.com/javase/6/docs/api/java/security/acl/AclEntry.html), [CipherSpi](http://download.oracle.com/javase/6/docs/api/javax/crypto/CipherSpi.html), [Clob](http://download.oracle.com/javase/6/docs/api/java/sql/Clob.html), [HttpRetryException](http://download.oracle.com/javase/6/docs/api/java/net/HttpRetryException.html), or [XmlSchema](http://download.oracle.com/javase/6/docs/api/javax/xml/bind/annotation/XmlSchema.html).

 That being said, this is one of those cases where the Java SDK itself is inconsistent, a fact best illustrated with the type name [HttpURLConnection](http://download.oracle.com/javase/6/docs/api/java/net/HttpURLConnection.html).
 For a long time, there was no established Java convention for capitalizing acronyms and each team chose either one or the other.
 If you judge it based on how many times it appears in SDK names, it looks like all uppercase is the way to go.
 However, this is not the case.
 Capitalizing only the first letter is now the Java convention, being used consistently across the newer SDK packages.
 HttpURLConnection perfectly illustrates the superiority of the mixed case approach: HttpUrlConnection works just fine, HTTPURLConnection is rather hard to read.